Initiatives for the Environment

 Strategy

 Following the framework advocated by the TCFD, the Group has identified and evaluated the future impacts of climate change on its business using the scenario analysis approach.
-For measures in FY2023, we are expanding the scope of the calculation of climate-related quantitative financial impacts, and are considering measures to address risks and opportunities.
-In its scenario analysis, the Company has referred to multiple existing scenarios announced by the International Energy Agency (IEA) and the Intergovernmental Panel on Climate Change (IPCC).
+We are now working to calculate climate-related quantitative financial impacts and consider measures to address risks and opportunities.

 Risk management